-The Office of Disability Services facilitates the process of academic accommodations for students with disabilities and works in collaboration with other University departments in an attempt to ensure full participation in all activities, programs, and services of the University.
+The Office of Student Accessibility Services facilitates the process of academic accommodations for students with disabilities and works in collaboration with other University departments in an attempt to ensure full participation in all activities, programs, and services of the University.
 To register, you must self-identify and submit sufficient documentation.
 For any questions about the registration process, please contact our office or visit our website.

-- Provide disability accommodations to students who register by self-identifying and providing sufficient documentation with the office.
-You can pick up intake forms from the Office of Disability Services or download from our website - Provide services aimed at increasing the students' abilities to understand their communication and learning styles, note-taking techniques, and overall ability to study and retain information - Collaborate with other departments on campus to ensure students have full access to university course material, events, information, and more
+- Provide disability accommodations to students who register by self-identifying and providing sufficient documentation with the office. - Provide services aimed at increasing the students' abilities to understand their communication and learning styles, note-taking techniques, and overall ability to study and retain information - Collaborate with other departments on campus to ensure students have full access to university course material, events, information, and more